by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 New York Mini-COBRA

-• They lose group coverage due to termination of employment, reduction in hours of employment, or loss of membership in a class eligible for coverage
+- For employees: Termination of employment, reduction in hours of employment, or loss of membership in a class eligible for coverage

-• Spouses who lose group coverage due to the employee's termination of employment, reduction in hours of employment, death, divorce, legal separation, eligibility for Medicare, or loss of membership in a class eligible for coverage
+- For spouses: Employees who lose group coverage due to the employee's termination of employment, reduction in hours of employment, death, divorce, legal separation, eligibility for Medicare, or loss of membership in a class eligible for coverage

-• Dependent children who lose group coverage due to a loss of dependent child status under the plan or the employee's termination of employment, reduction in hours of employment, death, divorce, legal separation, eligibility for Medicare, or loss of membership in a class eligible for coverage
+- For dependent children: Loss of dependent child status under the plan or the employee's termination of employment, reduction in hours of employment, death, divorce, legal separation, eligibility for Medicare, or loss of membership in a class eligible for coverage

 Mandated Disability Benefits in New York